on display

 As home to one of the signers of the Declaration of Independence and five New Jersey governors, Morven has played a role in the history of New Jersey and the nation for more than 200 years.

-Art gallery interior featuring hanging portraits and a mannequin in a patterned dress, with a large print above the fireplace.
+Art gallery interior featuring hanging portraits and a mannequin in a patterned dress.

 A museum since 2004, Morven has, until recently, focused on the better-known patriarchs who led on the national scene.
 This exhibition expands these stories while adding the voices of the many people who lived and worked at Morven, including women, children, generations of enslaved men and women, immigrant servants, and later, employees.